ObenseuerModding/GreenMushLib/README.md

 ## Current features

-- Prefab Manager
+### Prefab Manager

-  - Preloads a list of every Collectable Item in the game for instantiating later in the game
+Preloads a list of every Collectable Item in the game for instantiating later in the game

+### Command Manager

+Allows the creation and execution of custom commands within the DevConsole

 ## Installing